paulkienitz/SPARE/README.md

 > **`newTitle`**: a string which, if not blank, changes the title shown by the browser on the window or tab containing this page.

+> **`pretendURL`**: a string which, if not blank, is shown in the address bar, and saved in the Back-button history, instead of the `pageURL` value where the content actually comes from.

 Note that this method does not have the `postData` or `transitionalContentID` parameters that `replaceContent` offers.
 Those features are not supported by this method.
-We could in theory add `postData`, but the range of data that could be supplied to it may be sharply restricted, and it may not be possible to accurately pretest whether a post parameter will avoid causing exceptions later.
+We could in theory add `postData`, but it would be risky: the range of data that could be supplied to it may be sharply restricted, and it may not be possible to accurately pretest whether a post parameter will avoid causing exceptions later.

 Also, at this time, `simulateNavigation` does not support omitting arguments before `timeout` the way that `replaceContent` does.